rust-osdev/bootimage/Readme.md

 cargo bootimage --target your_custom_target.json [other_args]
 ```

-The command will invoke [`cargo xbuild`](https://github.com/rust-osdev/cargo-xbuild), forwarding all passed options.
+The command will invoke `cargo build`, forwarding all passed options.
 Then it will build the specified bootloader together with the kernel to create a bootable disk image.

 ### Running